Matthew-Mosior/fasta-region-inspector/README.md

   - You can switch between the two forms of GC using the GHC command-line argument ```-with-rtsopts=-xn```.
 - Dramatic runtime performance improvement
   - After all of the above changes (moving to stack or the new YAML input file doesn't affect runtime performance, but the rest of the points do), there is ~160X speedup in runtime (benchmarks up-coming) in the examples run locally so far (comparable tests are showing ~8 hrs down to ~3 minutes).
-  - In general, the more ambiguity codes and variants there are to be analyzed by **FRI**, the larger the runtime speedup.
+  - In general, the more ambiguity codes and variants there are to be analyzed by **FRI**, the larger the runtime disparity between the old and new version.

 ## Configuration YAML